jmclozano/myresume/README.md

 ### goal for myself
 ### goal for audiencce

-Website’s goal
+Website’s goal - To introduce review my professional experiences.

-First impression
+First impression - The set up is basic.

 Wording is clear and crisp

 mobile version maintains clarity of essential elements